Random Creative Writing Terms Beginning With the Letter M

 These days, it is the premier way to analyze and criticize written work, even outside of the literary world.
 Writers who give a flip about their reviews would do well to understand at least the basics.

 Novel- *coughnotsomethingyouwriteinamonthcough* Defining a novel is tough.
 Not like overcooked ribeye tough; I mean like last week's teriyaki beef jerky tough.
 A novel is fiction, but also truth.
 It has maybe one or more or many characters, but usually sticks with a single narrative arc.
 Usually.
-It is a longer, but no one knows exactly how long.
-Some bellwethers go as low as 40,000 words but I've talked to several publishers and no publishing house would publish a book that small as a stand alone.
+It is longer, but no one knows exactly how long.
+Some bellwethers go as low as 40,000 words but I've talked to several publishers and no publishing house would publish a book that small as a standalone.
 They would call it a novella, and put it in an anthology.
 In fact 50,000 words would be too short for a novel to be published these days.
 Most print publishers will balk at anything under 70,000 for an author who isn't a household name.
 And will likely try to package multiple shorter works into an omnibus even then.
 Similarly the point at which it is broken up into a trilogy appears to be controlled chiefly by gnarled knuckled mystics who chant at the event horizon of a temporal rift they mistakenly think is the god of books.

 Creative Writing Terms Beginning With the Letter O